 - 5 fresh tomatoes 1 to 1.5 lbs, diced

 - 2 Tbsp fresh basil finely chopped

-- Stir in basil, honey, salt, pepper, and parsley (stem and leaves intact).
+- Herbs: Stir in remaining ingredients.
 Continue simmering about 10 minutes.

-- You can serve it like this or puree it in a food processor/blender for a smoother sauce (good for dipping!).
+- Serve: You can serve it like this or puree it in a food processor/blender for a smoother sauce.